Russia’s actions in Ukraine ‘not far short of genocide’, says Johnson

 The PM said Western allies will move to impose new sanctions on Moscow following more reports of Russian atrocities.

-Boris Johnson has said the actions of Russian forces in Ukraine appeared close to “genocide” as he pledged Britain would be in the “front rank” of nations imposing new sanctions on Moscow.
+Boris Johnson has said the actions of Russian forces in Ukraine appear close to “genocide” as he pledged Britain will be in the “front rank” of nations imposing new sanctions on Moscow.

 Ukrainian officials have said the bodies of at least 410 civilians have been discovered in Bucha and other towns around the capital, Kyiv, recaptured from the Russians as their forces pull back.

-Speaking during a visit to a hospital in Welwyn Garden City, Mr Johnson said the latest disclosures underlined the need for the international community to tighten the economic pressure on the Kremlin.
+Speaking during a visit to a hospital in Welwyn Garden City, Mr Johnson said the latest disclosures underline the need for the international community to tighten the economic pressure on the Kremlin.

 “It is no wonder people are responding in the way that they are.